 14. Go for a couples massage at a hammam

 You’re in Malaga with your partner on a nice trip.
 You’ve been wandering around all day.
 You’re hot, you’re tired, your feet hurt.
 We’ve all been there.
 One of the best cures for this is to head on over to a hammam for a super relaxing bath and massage: trust us, this is definitely a top romantic thing to do in Malaga (and eases those weary bones, too).

 One such is Hammam al Andalus.
 Here you’ll find various baths of various temperatures that you can dip in and out of, steam rooms, and the chance to get a massage too.
 Definitely one of the more unusual things to do in Malaga, the interiors at Hammam al Andalus are pretty fancy and make you lose all sense of time and place.
 There’s even a lounge where you can sip mint tea.
 It’s all very Moorish.

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for visiting Europe.
 If you’re low on time, get a quote from World Nomads, our top-reviewed travel insurance provider.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!

 Best Free Things to Do in Malaga

 Malaga is a very well priced city.
-That said, in case you’re all spent up, there are lots of free things to do in Malaga for the brokest of broke backpackers.
+That said, in case you’re all spent up, there are lots of things to do in Malaga for free suitable for even the brokest of broke backpackers.